microsoft/thrifty/thrifty-compiler-plugins/README.md

     - resources/
       - META-INF/
         - services/
-          - com.microsoft.thrifty.compiler.spi.TypeProcessor // For a Java processor
+          - com.bendb.thrifty.compiler.spi.TypeProcessor // For a Java processor
-          - com.microsoft.thrifty.compiler.spi.KotlinTypeProcessor // for a Kotlin processor
+          - com.bendb.thrifty.compiler.spi.KotlinTypeProcessor // for a Kotlin processor

 The file under META-INF is how Java services are identified.
 The file should contain the full name of your processor class: